oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/run-demo/run-demo.md

 ### Objectives
 In this lab, you will:
 - Create a file in the File Server
-- Execute an Adhoc run of Scheduled Integration Flow
+- Execute an adhoc run of Scheduled Integration Flow
 - Track message flow triggered
 - Verify the sales orders records in ADW Table
 - Verify the sales orders file in Object Storage